noir-lang/docs/docs/language_concepts/data_types/03_strings.md

 ## Escape characters

-You can use escape characters for your strings, as much as escape sequences:
+You can use escape characters for your strings:

 | Escape Sequence | Description     |
 |-----------------|-----------------|